 Riboflavin for Tissue Repair

-Body tissue is a key component of our health.
+Body tissue is a critical component of our health.
 Chicken liver nutrition provides high amounts of riboflavin.
 Riboflavin helps repair tissues like cracked lips and skin problems due to a lack of riboflavin.
 Adding chicken livers to your diet can keep your body’s tissues healthy and happy.

 Stress Reducer and Fertility Booster

-Minimize stress and support fertility by eating chicken livers.
-They can increase cortisol hormones that help keep your sense of stress in balance and reduce insomnia.
 The 665 mcg of folate promotes fertility, helps prevent neural tube defects, and ensures proper fetal development.

 Boosting Immune System and Energy